savonet/book/installation.md

 ### Linux

-Official packages from the [Liquidsoap release page](https://github.com/savonet/liquidsoap/releases) are available for Debian and Ubuntu (see the supported releases table in the [versions section](#sec:versions)).
+Official packages from the [Liquidsoap release page](https://github.com/savonet/liquidsoap/releases) are available for Debian, Ubuntu, and Alpine (see the supported releases table in the [versions section](#sec:versions)).
 When using these packages on Debian, you will also need to enable the [deb-multimedia.org](https://www.deb-multimedia.org/) repositories, which provide up-to-date libraries including `fdk-aac` support in